nasa/fprime/docs/UsersGuide/api/cmake/platform/platform-template.md

 F prime platform files are used to set F prime specific settings.
 This allows the user to control some aspects of the F prime build at the top-level.
-This means setting global include directories compiler definitions for the platform, threading libraries, etc. The bare-minimum platform file should specify an include directory for "StandardTypes.hpp" and a threading libaray if using active components with OS supported threads.
+This means setting global include directories compiler definitions for the platform, threading libraries, etc. The bare-minimum platform file should specify an include directory for "StandardTypes.hpp" and a threading library if using active components with OS supported threads.
 This can be done with the following lines:

 ```